Using a Child Seat with the NBD

 The NBD is there to help you carry both your kiddo and stuff!
 The NBD is equipped with the Combo Mount luggage socket and can fit an array of front racks.

 For example, you could use the Transporteur Rack or Hauler Rack and combine it with the roomy WeatherTop Bag, which can double as a diaper bag.
-Optimize your carrying capacity with the waterproof-lined Cargo Hold 28 Pannier, which carries your daily shopping and some of your kid’s toys.
-To keep your bike stable with all that stuff, why not add the DuoStand S, a dual-leg kickstand specially designed for the NBD.
+Or, strap a WeatherTop Cooler to your front rack to keep your groceries fresh on the way back from daycare.
+And as mentioned earlier, the DuoStand S is wonderfully helpful for keeping your bike stable with all that stuff.
 Check out this guide for more information about accessories for the NBD.

 For you and your (mini) co-pilot to enjoy your adventure on the NBD to the max, we’d like you to be mindful of some things you shouldn’t do.